Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Discussion

 We proposed a novel methodology for modelling the dynamics of the hazard function in survival analysis via systems of ODEs.
 This framework is particularly useful for researchers interested in qualitative and quantitative analyses of the evolution of the hazard function over time.
 This modelling approach capitalises on the vast literature on ODEs and systems of ODEs, which have well-understood dynamics and solutions, as well as interpretable parameters.
 In particular, the models based on autonomous ODEs presented in Section \ref{sec:autonomous} represent a novel and interpretable approach for modelling the dynamics of the hazard function.
 We have presented models with an analytic ODE solution, and consequently their implementation is similar to that of the usual parametric models.
 We have also shown that numerical ODE solvers can be used in cases where no analytic solution is available, allowing for coupling such models with general-purpose optimisation methods (for likelihood-based inference) as well as MCMC samplers (for Bayesian inference).

 The simulation study presented in this work shows it is possible to recover the true parameter values and the shape of the true hazard functions using the proposed modelling approach.
 This study also provides guidelines about the effect of the sample size and censoring rates on the inference on the parameters, and the increased uncertainty induced by adding more parameters or additional hidden state variables.
 The case studies presented here illustrate the use of the proposed modelling approach using real data, as well as the qualitative interpretation of the hazard function in the corresponding context.
 In particular, Case study II presents an application of the hazard-response model \eqref{eq:hazardresponse}, which allows for an interpretation of the competing processes associated to the mortality hazard and the response, at the population level, potentially associated to clinical interventions and the natural immunological response.
+We conducted model selection using the classical definition of the Bayesian Information Criterion (BIC).
+Alternatively, one could employ modified versions of BIC tailored for censored samples, or opt for Bayesian methods for model selection, such as the use of Bayes factors or model posterior probabilities.

+An important point to consider when choosing an ODE model for the hazard function is the inclusion of a scale parameter.
+Most classical ODEs already include a scale parameter (potentially under a different parameterisation) to allow for maintaining the same shape under different time scales.
+However, some textbooks may present ODE formulations without scale parameters, typically to conduct dimensionless analyses.
+Overall, it is important to keep in mind the need for including scale parameters, as with any other parametric model.

 A natural extension of our work consists of using other systems of ODEs to model the hazard function.
-These include the use of other common population growth models \citep{boyce:2021}, or extensions of competition models.
-For example, similar to \cite{farkas:1984}, we could incorporate the value of the hazard function in the past into the effect on the response (\textit{i.e.} the response depends on the history and evolution of the hazard) as follows:
+These include the use of other common population growth models \citep{simpson:2022}, such as Gompertz or Richard's models, or extensions of competition models.
+For instance, similar to \cite{farkas:1984}, we could incorporate the value of the hazard function in the past into the effect on the response (\textit{i.e.} the response depends on the history and evolution of the hazard) as follows:

 where $g(t)=\eta \exp(-\eta t)$, $\eta>0$.
 This represents a Volterra-type integro-differential equation.
 Since the integral in the previous equation represents a convolution, the integro-differential system can be rewritten in terms of a system of ODEs with an additional state, which avoids the need for numerical integration and allows for applying the methodology proposed in this work,